TreyVigus/ChessClient/readme.md

     TS which requires folder/file).
 Unfortunately, .js extensions must be manually added in the .ts files.

+TODO: may need to empty build directory before tsc is executed.

 #### Custom Test Framework
 //why? because it's fun.